redbco/redb-docs-dev/redb-install-macos.md

-# Installation Instructions for macOS (TO BE UPDATED)
+# Installation Instructions for macOS (TO BE VERIFIED BY TOMMI)

 ## Downloaded package